A pig relaxing in a high animal welfare farm sanctuary

 Putting this model into practice, let’s take a look at an egg-laying hen in a free-range outdoor environment versus one kept in a small battery cage indoors:

-Chickens in a high welfare farm outdoors
+Chickens on a high welfare farm with access to the outdoors

 The free-range hen has free access to clean water and nutritious food (1), has access to natural light and space to roam (2), is closely monitored for injuries and illness as fewer chickens makes it easier to spot potential health issues (3), and is able to express natural behaviours like perching, exploring, foraging, and dustbathing (4).
 Because of all of this, the free-range hens will likely experience an overall positive mental state (5) – they experience good animal welfare.

-Chickens in a poor animal welfare environment inside battery cages
+Chickens crammed in a battery cage

 Conversely, the hen confined to a battery cage may not be able to access food and water easily because of the crowded conditions (1), they are in a crowded cage with little to no space to move or spread their wings (2), illnesses are not prevented because of overcrowding, built-up waste, and ammonia in the air (3), and they are unable to perform any natural behaviours (4).
 The caged-hen experiences an overall negative mental state (5) – they experience poor animal welfare.